NitinReddy-A/HackOps_Recon/README.md

 - **Real-time Cyber Scan Operations**
 - **AI-Powered Vulnerability Analysis**
+- **Stateful Attack Workflows**
+- **Adaptive Retry Mechanisms**
 - **Scan Logging & Reporting**
 - **Hacky Terminal UI for the True Hacker Feel**

-HackOps Recon brings together the best of both worlds—*powerful tools and cutting-edge AI*.
+HackOps Recon brings together the best of both worlds—*powerful tools, cutting-edge AI, and autonomous agentic workflows.*

 ---

 ## 💻 Features

+- **Agentic Workflow Engine**: Powered by **LangGraph**, our stateful workflow orchestrator manages complex scan sequences with dynamic adaptation.
 - **Port Scanning**: Perform a stealthy scan using **Nmap** to identify open ports on the target system.
 - **Web Directory Enumeration**: Use **Gobuster** to brute force web directories and uncover hidden entry points.
 - **Hidden Endpoint Discovery**: **FFUF** fuzzes for web application vulnerabilities, discovering sensitive and hidden endpoints.
 - **AI Vulnerability Analysis**: After scans, HackOps Recon leverages **LLM-powered AI** (via **Groq**) to analyze the results and provide a concise, actionable report on the vulnerabilities.
+- **Stateful Execution**: Maintains scan context across tools with intelligent state passing between nodes.
 - **Scan Logging**: Every scan is logged for future reference and accountability.
 Raw outputs are saved to a `scanLog.txt` file, and final results are written to `FinalReport.md`.
 - **Retry Mechanism**: Failsafes in place for retries with alternate parameters, ensuring your scans continue even if an error occurs.
 - **Hacky Terminal UI**: Custom terminal-style user interface in **Streamlit** to give you that authentic hacker vibe while scanning.